golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

 ### Devicetree is many files combined

 In point #2 above, we said the `uart0` DT node already exists for the board files we're looking at.
 So where is `uart0` actually defined?
-The chip itself has DT files!
+The nRF9160 chip itself has DT files!

 Microcontroller specific DT files are found in the `zephyr/dts` folder.
-If we look in `zephyr/dts/arm/nordic/nrf9160_common.dtsi` we can locate the `uart0` definition (notice no `&` this time) which includes the register address, offset, and interrupt configuration:
+If we look in `zephyr/dts/arm/nordic/nrf9160_common.dtsi` we can locate the `uart0` node label (notice no `&` this time) which includes the register address, offset, and interrupt configuration:

 ```